 We’ll also need to keep this in mind when discussing the SEO benefits (and drawbacks) of fake news.

 As we know, many known fake news sites have been flagged as spam and penalized.
-If you receive a link from any of these sites, it will work like any link from a low-authority or spam site; it will harm your site’s reputation.
+If you receive a link from any of these social media sites, it will work like any link from a low-authority or spam site; it will harm your site’s reputation.
 This should be avoided at all costs.

 If you do discover a link from a fake news site pointing to your domain, you’ll want to remove it as soon as possible.
 The process for this is relatively straightforward.